27 Mar Open your mind: the world is not how we see it

 Had I changed my initial point of view, I would have solved that line in no time at all.

 This incident made me reflect on how we think the way we see the world is the way the world really is.
 In this case, my fixed mindset only made a puzzle unsolvable.
 But a closed mind can have grave consequences.
 Some people deny climate change is happening because it doesn’t fit their worldview, so we keep careening towards our man-made annihilation.
-Others made up their minds that President Trump colluded with Russia even before they knew the facts, because it further justified their urge to hate him.
-Perhaps he did, perhaps he didn’t, that’s not the point.
+Others make up their minds about a politician before they know the facts, because it further justifies their urge to hate them.
+Perhaps they did what the media says, perhaps they didn’t, that’s not the point.
 The point is that when you don’t open your mind, even facts won’t change your opinions.

 But the world is not how we see it.
 Our perspective is inevitably tainted by our prejudices, our fears, and our emotions.
 Only when we are aware of the dislocation between our perception and reality can we tear down the walls that imprison our mind and listen to others’ points of view with kindness.